-English 7/8 Syllabus
+English 7/8 Syllabus Mr. Lorenzo B33 Contact: slorenzo@schools.nyc.gov or steven.lorenzo@petridesschool.com Course Overview:

-Mr. Lorenzo, B33

-Contact: schools.nyc.gov

-or

-steven.lorenzo@petridesschool.com

-Course Overview:

-Students in English 7/8, in conjunction with their Advanced Placement classmates, will read and carefully analyze British literature written in a variety of time periods, from the 10th century through the Victorian era.
+Students in English 7/8, in conjunction with their Advanced Placement classmates, will read and carefully analyze World literature written in a variety of time periods, from the 10th century through the Postmodern Era.
 This course will provide students with the intellectual challenges and workload consistent with a typical level 200 undergraduate English Literature class at any college or university.
 At the culmination of the course, the students will be adequately prepared for college level literature courses.
 The Work:

 In lieu of research papers, students in English 7/8 will work on study guides for each unit.
 A study guide consists of several short answer questions, graphic organizers, and other activities that will assess your comprehension of the literature.
 Study guides are broken up into sections, are graded individually, and will be done in class.
-Study guides do not leave the room, that's how they get lost.
+Study guides must be turned in through Google Classroom either on a typed document, or handwritten then turned in with a clear, well-lit picture.
 Time will be dedicated in class to work on each individual section.
-At the end of each unit there will be a creative project as well.
+At the end of each unit there will be a creative project.
 Each project can be done in groups or individually.
 They will be creative in nature and are meant to be a fun way to end a unit.
-Reading Assignments:

-This course includes an intensive study of rich and representative works.
+Reading Assignments: This course includes an intensive study of rich and representative works.
 The works selected require a careful, deliberative reading that yields multiple meanings.
 This is your senior year English class, expectations are appropriately high, and the reading workload is challenging.
 Students are expected to come to class with the works read and annotated.
 Because of the length of some pieces, careful planning and time management is essential to success in the class.
 Careful reading leads to in- class discussion, which reveals a student's in-depth understanding and evaluation of the piece and contributes towards the strengthening of his/her own composition ability.
 Primary Course Literature: